 These specialists coordinate an organization's public communication strategies with an emphasis on marketing, managing relationships with clients and customers.
 Marketing communication specialists may promote their organization during events, develop marketing strategies, coordinate promotional materials, produce marketing copy, and organize social media efforts.

 Online content writers create digital content for blogs, websites, social media, emails, and other channels of digital communication.
 These content specialists need to have strong written and verbal communication skills, and they must determine the needs of consumers and organizations.

 One of the newer professions in the communication industry, social media specialists help companies develop strategies for online platforms such as Facebook, Twitter, and Instagram.
 These professionals must stay current on developments in the social media sphere as techniques for reaching consumers constantly evolve.

 Master's Degree in Communication

 A master's degree is the gold standard for many communication careers, unlocking the potential for management positions that boast more responsibility and higher pay.
 Moving beyond the foundational knowledge of a bachelor's, a master's in communication explores advanced communication theory, preparing graduates for high-level analysis and oversight of an organization's communication strategies.
 The degree may include the option to focus on a specific area of communication, which can open specialized career pathways, such as media communications jobs or organizational communication jobs.
 Salaries at the master's level are typically high, and the degree is adequate for most career paths outside of academic research.

 - Communications Director

-Operating at higher levels of management, these highly trained specialists are responsible for organizing and directing most aspects of an organization's communication strategy, typically overseeing many other employees.
-Directors concentrate less on individual aspects of communication strategies and more on the big picture, and they also interact with other executives frequently.
+Operating at higher levels of management, these highly trained specialists are responsible for organizing and directing most aspects of an organization's communication strategy.
+They typically oversee many other employees.
+Directors concentrate less on individual aspects of communication strategies and more on the big picture.
+They may frequently interact with other executives.